techidaily/site-screen-mirroring-recording/source/_posts/updated-beginners-walkthrough-setting-up-vrecord-software-for-2024.md

 ![screencam](https://images.wondershare.com/filmora/article-images/screencam-android-recorder.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qfCSLAhd4FY?si=CUBztmilaeAwl1lw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Choose from different resolutions, frames per second, and bitrate for the best choice of quality and size of the video, or make use of the app shortcut in android 7.1 nougat or in any custom launcher supporting app shortcuts.
 There are no ads or any price attached to it.
 ScreenCam is the best lightweight and functional screen recorder available on the market

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MTb4xHzeQEk?si=9Sqq-gFWnHc8x3_P" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Apowersoft Android Recorder